Information for New Students

 - Login with User ID and Access Account password

-- Select "Refund Information" from the left-hand menu
+- Select "Refund Information" from the menu

 - Click on "Sign up for Rapid Refund" and enter your bank account information

 Students can also choose to have their refund mailed to a permanent or local address.
 Refunds that are delivered by mail will be delayed.
 For those students who do not indicate a refund preference, refunds will be mailed to the permanent address at a later time.

 Sign up for Electronic Consent (1098-T)

 *Note: New Students will not be able to sign-up until January 2014.

 To sign-up to receive form 1098-T electronically, students should sign up for Electronic Consent by using eLion.